lalwanigunjan/Advances-in-Data-Sciences/Final-Project/Movie Recommendation System.md

  - **Most of the users prefer Drama in movies followed by Comedy and thriller**
  - **Average rating of movies is around 6 out of 10**

+### Content based Filtering

-We then use IMDbs weighted formula rule to understand the top rated movies.
+We then use IMDbs weighted formula rule to understand the top rated movies. \
 Weighted Rating (WR) = (v/(v+m)) R+(m/(v+m)) C

 Where, R = average for the movie (mean) = (Rating) v = number of votes for the movie = (votes) m = minimum votes required to be listed in the C = the mean vote across the whole report.